isabella-helliwell/Challenge_7/README.md

 	Production and Development departments hold almost 50% of the employee to be retired (47.6 %), comparing to finance and customer services that hold alomst 10%.
-	Looking at the gender division for the employees to be retired soon, it is around 60% (59.9%) Male and 40% Female (40.1%)
+	Looking at the gender division for the employees to be retired soon, it is around 60% (59.9%) Male and 40% Female (40.1%) Looking at Output 6, we can see that there are around 1549 employees who are eligible for the mentorship program.
+The majority of those are also in the Production and Development departments, nearly 71% (70.9%) Comparing the mentorship program eligibility to how many employees that are about to retire, it is a low number, less than 1 %.